Avaray/stable-diffusion-simple-wildcards/src/README.md

 For `Nationalities` it's good to be around `CFG Scale 6-7` to see how prompt affect the generated person (you can read more about it [here](https://dav.one/using-prompts-to-modify-face-and-body-in-stable-diffusion)).
 For `Artists` it's better to have `CFG Scale 2-5` to achieve best results.
 In both cases Checkpoint will have the biggest impact on the final result.
 Every checkpoint is different.

-### Extra tips

-1. You can read more about `BREAK` keyword [in this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/15bty86/prompt_trick_for_more_consistent_results_in/).
-2. Do not use `realistic` keyword when you are generating realistic scenes in SDXL.
-3. No, SD 1.5 isn't better than SDXL 😂
 </details>

 # 🍺 Original Sources and Copyrights